Schnoop/laravel-remote-template/README.md

 # Laravel Remote Template

-`laravel-remote-template` is a package for fetching templates from a remote URL.
+`laravel-remote-template` is a package for fetching blade templates from a remote URL.

 ## Installation